Staff

 Sweet William, Director of Reception and Rodent Control

-Sweet “Willie” Willam adopted Beardsley Farm in 2020, when then AmeriCorps member Connie Flachs and Sarah Heizenroth recognized his exceptional skills and were able to persuade him to join the team.
+Sweet “Willie” Willam adopted Beardsley Farm in 2020, when then AmeriCorps member Connie Flachs recognized his exceptional skills and were able to persuade him to join the team.
 Willie is quick to welcome each volunteer, enjoys showing off the farm with guided tours, serves as delightful entertainment when he scales the greenhouse or demands fresh water from the fountain, and is a beloved addition to our team.
 Look for his likeness on our Beardsley Farm t-shirts with custom artwork by Beardsley AmeriCorps alum Emma Vieser.